douglasdcm/tdd_detroid/architecture/README.md

 - The Cancell and Lock status can be set on-demand: The Student can ask the Locking of its Course at any time, the Course can be Cancelled by many reasons as the Subject.
 Found it while reviewing the State Machine
 - The Course is 'in progress' when has minimum 'in progress' Students and Subjects: found while reviewing the Cource State machine and implementing the class
 - The Subject is 'in progress' when has minimum 'in progress' Students: found while reviewing the Cource State machine and implementing the Course class
+- Courses does not have maximum students: The universisty has a limit of Students for Course given to phisical constraints (not applicable for virtual Courses).
+Found while build test cases to `Course.accept_subject` methood
+- Courses does not have maximum subjects: The course has a limit of Subjects given the total number of Semesters and the limiations of available time of Students.
+For example, if the Course has 10 Semesters (5 years) it is fair to have an average of 5 or 6 Subjects by Semester.
+Found while build test cases to `Course.accept_subject` methood

 ## Core Entities
 ### Administrator